Table of Contents

 Blood Coagulation is the process of forming a clot or thrombus in order to prevent excess loss of blood from the body.
-It is a gel-like mass which is formed by the platelets and fibrin in the blood.
+It is a gel-like mass that is formed by the platelets and fibrin in the blood.

-Process of Blood Coagulation
+Process of blood coagulation

-- The primary hemostasis involves the process of vasoconstriction, which response to the injury of the body in the vascular wall.
+- The primary hemostasis involves the process of vasoconstriction, which responds to the injury of the body in the vascular wall.
 Once injured, the vascular walls react immediately by reducing the amount of blood flow in the infected area.

-- Since the platelets alone could not secure the damages caused in the vessel walls, thus a blood clot should be formed necessarily.
+- Since the platelets alone could not secure the damages caused to the vessel walls, thus a blood clot should be formed necessarily.
 This formation of the blood clots depends on several clotting factors which activate each other in the clotting cascade.

 What is deep vein thrombosis (DVT)?

-Deep vein thrombosis is a serious condition where the blood clot occurs in the one or more deep veins of our body.
-In most cases, the clot in the vein might dissolve and travel through the body stream and affect several organs like lungs and chest thus blocking the flow of the blood.
+Deep vein thrombosis is a serious condition where the blood clot occurs in one or more deep veins of our body.
+In most cases, the clot in the vein might dissolve and travel through the body stream and affect several organs like the lungs and chest thus blocking the flow of the blood.

-To read more about the mechanism of blood coagulation through video lectures, visit Byju’s.
+To read more about the mechanism of blood coagulation through video lectures, visit BYJU’S.